searskairos/earlybird-payment-integration/README.md

 2. **Encryption**: Field-level encryption for sensitive data
 3. **Audit Trails**: Complete audit logging for compliance
 4. **RBAC**: More granular role-based permissions

-### Developer Experience
-1. **Docker**: Containerization for easy deployment
-2. **CI/CD Pipeline**: Automated testing and deployment
-3. **API Client**: SDK generation for frontend integration
-4. **Interactive Documentation**: Swagger/OpenAPI integration

-## 📞 Support

-For questions or issues, please check the logs in the `logs/` directory or review the comprehensive error messages returned by the API endpoints.

-## 📄 License

-MIT License - see LICENSE file for details.